Simon-Hou/CS201_Team35/README.md

 ## SimCity201 Project Repository for CS 201 students

+### How to Run our SimCity
+Run cityGui.SimCityGui.
+This is our main application.
+To run tests, run the tests in UnitTests.BankUnitTests, UnitTests.BusUnitTest, UnitTests.MarketUnitTests, and UnitTests.restaurantLindaUnitTests.
+There are also gui unit tests in UnitTests.GuiUnitTests.

 ### Some Basic Scenarios to Demonstrate Functionality for Grading
 NOTES:
 - These scenarios will all be very simple, since they are meant to demonstrate particular